 Besides Hornwort, Ceratophyllum demersums are also commonly known as rigid hornwort, coontail, and coon’s tail.
 Ceratophyllum demersum grows either fully submerged or simply floating on the surface.
 It is an aquatic plant and for that reason cannot tolerate droughts.
 Hornworts come from an ancient lineage and are believed to be some of the earliest plants to have evolved on land.
 Another interesting quality of this plant is its allelopathic abilities.
 Hornwort can produce chemicals that prevent the growth of other species and organisms.
 They do so as a survival mechanism to make sure there are more nutrients and space for its own propagation.

 Hornwort has green, jagged, angled leaves that are rather stiff.
 These leaves are arranged in a spiral manner around the stem.
 The stems are soft, long, and quite fragile.
 They can grow up to 3m tall and 2mm wide.
-A lot of people believe Ceratophyllum demersum look like a raccoon’s tail due to its fluffy appearance.
+A lot of people believe Ceratophyllum demersum looks like a raccoon’s tail due to its fluffy appearance.
 It is usually a dark green color, but lighter shades can be seen if the plant grows in a warmer climate.
 Unlike most other aquatic plants, Hornwort actually produces flowers annually.
 It is a monoecious plant, which means that it produces both male and female flowers on the same specimen.
 These flowers are both usually brown and rather small in size.

 Hornwort is native to North America.
 However, it has a very wide natural habitat range.
 In fact, it can be found on almost all continents except for Antarctica.
 Usually seen growing in lakes, ponds, marshes, and steady streams.
 In recent years, human intervention has caused the species to become even more widespread.
-Due to this, it’s fast growth, and environmental tolerance Hornwort has become an invasive species in many places like New Zealand.
+Due to this, it’s rapid growth, and environmental tolerance Hornwort has become an invasive species in many places like New Zealand.
 Unlike other plants, it can thrive in a broad range of water temperatures and values.
 Hornwort prefers a water hardness of 5 to 15 °GH and a temperature of 59 to 86 degrees Fahrenheit.
 Even if things get pretty chilly, Ceratophyllum demersums will find a way to survive.

 Hornwort is not very picky when it comes to its environment.
 It can grow in mildly acidic to alkaline waters with no problem at all.
 However, ideal PH levels will range from 6 to 7.5.
 This is one of the qualities that make it such a great plant for amateurs to begin experimenting with and learning how to aquascape.